 A group of us had descended into a relatively cold and rainy Italy, staying in the beautiful Lago di Garda region, exploring essential cities Likes Venice and Verona.
-Wine was in the air and it was a time when I coined the term “unpacking” – inside joke.
+The wine was in the air, and it was a time when I coined the term “unpacking” – inside joke.
 You can see I’m still proud of that.

 What I do remember is lying in bed, half asleep, when my roommate came back.
 I had my eyes half open in fear as he stood there mumbling, looking at the empty wine bottles, for a good 10 minutes.

-I don’t remember exactly when sleep took over me, but it was only after I made sure that my roommate was snoring.
+I don’t remember precisely when sleep took over me, but it was only after I made sure that my roommate was snoring.

 We had then proceeded to the student union building to watch a taped telecast of the Oscars.
 The last thing I remember was sitting down with a bottle of wine in my hand and then…

-It was next morning and I was in my bed.
+It was the next morning, and I was in my bed.

 It remains a mystery to this day what happened.
-My friends laughed when they realized I had blacked out.
-They never gave me the full story but thankfully I didn’t do anything that drastic or embarrassing – like that one guy who was found in the showers after having shat in his pants.
+My friends laughed when they realised I had blacked out.
+They never gave me the full story, but thankfully I didn’t do anything that drastic or embarrassing – like that one guy who was found in the showers after having shat in his pants.

 Thus, it was also the perfect place for a small reunion.
-A bunch of us got together for an afternoon drink session which as the name suggests consisted of more drinking and very little eating.
+A bunch of us got together for an afternoon drink session which as the name suggests consisted of more drinking and minimal eating.

-While I didn’t even feel tipsy at the time of leaving the restaurant, I might have taken maybe 10 odd steps before everything I had consumed in the past two hours came out, in full public view, right there for everyone to see, during day time, with the sun still shining bright.
+While I didn’t even feel tipsy at the time of leaving the restaurant, I might have taken maybe 10 odd steps before everything I had consumed in the past two hours came out, in full public view, right there for everyone to see, during the daytime, with the sun still shining brightly.

 The problem, I figured, was that on top of not eating, we had had a few different cocktails, and unknowingly I had mixed-up my drinks.
 These drinks ranging from vodka to whiskey to tequila felt that instead of mingling in the depths of my stomach it was better to be adventurous and explore the outside world through the only way they knew – which was the same way they had entered my body – my mouth.